ericblade/mws-advanced/README.md

 [![codebeat badge](https://codebeat.co/badges/83ea05b8-db4e-4765-ae00-63169ef19c2e)](https://codebeat.co/projects/github-com-ericblade-mws-advanced-master)
 [![Greenkeeper badge](https://badges.greenkeeper.io/ericblade/mws-advanced.svg)](https://greenkeeper.io/)
 [![Documentation badge](./docs/badge.svg)](https://esdoc.org)
-# mws-advanced

-Amazon Merchant Web Services API for Javascript
+# mws-advanced -- A modern Amazon Merchant Web Services API Interface for Javascript

-There are a lot of Amazon MWS interfaces in Javascript.

-None of them have (much of) any documentation, and just appear to assume that you already know how to use the Amazon API.

-Very few of them are written to use modern Javascript constructs.
-A few use Promises, but none are any newer than that.

-This project, which uses the rather simple "mws-simple" as it's base, intends to solve both of those problems.
-This one requires node 8.x, with the --harmony switch, as of August 10th, 2017. ( --harmony not required as of node 8.9 ) Or you can roll your own method for transpiling it, if you want.

-As this is a brand new project, documentation may be a little light to begin with, but I'm certainly going to write this in modern Javascript code, with Promises, and Await/Async, and everything else I can use to make my life easier.

-Note that I am currently in a very slow process of writing an application that will make use of this code.
-So, this code is getting put together as I need the API calls, and it's being put together to make my life easier.
-I welcome any and all input, comments, questions, and especially pull requests, though.
-If you want to shape it to fit your needs, that will probably help it fit my needs, and vice verse. :-)
+## What does it do?

+mws-advanced provides a modern, fast, and hopefully sensible APIs to connect your Javascript application (node or browser) to the Amazon Merchant Web Services API.

+mws-advanced uses the straight-forward and very basic functionality provided by [mws-simple](https://github.com/ericblade/mws-simple) to provide a much more advanced library for accessing MWS, than what has previously been available in the past.

+## Documentation / Quick-Start (I've heard enough, let's write some code)
+Automatically generated documentation is available at [Documentation](https://ericblade.github.io/mws-advanced/).

+## Why a new mws library?

+Although there are a whole lot of MWS libraries out there on the npm repository, few are actively maintained, and even fewer are written using modern Javascript.
+Some use Promises, but none are written to take advantage of the newest features of the language.
+Still fewer have documentation that doesn't just assume you are intimately familiar with the Amazon MWS API already.

+I am writing this to change that.
+I am writing a project that needs access to the MWS API, and to do that, I needed code that interfaces well with modern code.
+I need code that is documented well, is intuitive to use, and doesn't leave my primary application stuck having to figure out all the vagaries of an XML response transformed into a JSON result.
+Or worse.

+Most of all, though, this library is here to give you the pieces that I am using to build my internal project with.
+Enjoy! :-)

+## Requirements

+This requires node.js v9.0+ to run.
+If that's not your environment, you can setup Babel or some other transpiler to make it work in older versions.
+I'd be happy to accept pulls for this, or any other reason, but it is not something I am at all concerned with.
+Let's move the ecosystem forward!

-# Documentation
+## (OLD) Documentation

 The below documentation is old, and outdated.
-It is being rewritten into [Documentation](https://ericblade.github.io/mws-advanced/).

 # Do not read this